Bylawpedia

 A civil action (i.e. a civil lawsuit) taken by a local government against a person who violates one of its bylaws can result in a number of orders being issued if the local government is successful.
 For one, the court could impose an injunction ordering the bylaw violator to cease the violation (Howieson, 2008) and find them in contempt of court if they don't comply, leading to civil or even criminal penalties (Hastings, 2021).

-Direct enforcement measures that can be taken by a local government for a bylaw violation without the involvement of a court are fairly extensive.
+In addition to the authority to initiate legal action in a court or tribunal, provincial legislation like the Community Charter, Local Government Act and other statutes grant local governments a wide variety of direct enforcement measures that can be taken without the involvement of a court.
 A non-exhaustive list of examples include: the seizure of an animal if it is involved in the violation of an animal control bylaw (Community Charter, 2003, s.
 48; Local Government Act, 2015, s.
 320), the seizure and impound of a vehicle involved in a parking bylaw violation (Community Charter, 2003, s.
 46), and even the demolition of buildings and structures for certain violations (Community Charter, 2003, s.
 72-74; Local Government Act, 2015, s.
 305).
+However, the ability for direct action is not unlimited, and whether a particular enforcement action can be taken without first seeking judicial authorization depends on the facts of the case and the applicable legislation.

 [1] In Alberta, there are traditional bylaw enforcement officers which have authority to enforce only their local bylaws and also another category of enforcement officers known as community peace officers.
 The community peace officers are employed by municipalities and can be authorized to enforce both local bylaws and provincial statutes (Association of Alberta Municipalities, n.d.).
 It is fairly commonly known that the province has passed legislation recognizing community peace officers have peace officer status; after all, it is right there in the job title (Government of Alberta, 2022; Peace Officer Act, 2006, s.
 7).
-Less well known is the fact that the province also has a statute which recognizes the peace officer status of traditional bylaw enforcement officers (Municipal Government Act, 2000, s.
+Less well known is the fact that the province also has a statute which appears to recognize the peace officer status of traditional bylaw enforcement officers.
+Section 555 of the Municipal Government Act states that a bylaw enforcement officer in the execution of their duties is 'responsible for the preservation and maintenance of the public peace' (Municipal Government Act, 2000, s.
 555).
+This is language which mirrors the wording found in the definition of "peace officer" in section 2 of the Criminal Code (Criminal Code, 1985, s.
+2), and strongly suggests that Alberta's traditional bylaw enforcement officers are intended to be recognized as peace officers while carrying out their duties.

 Association of Alberta Municipalities. (n.d.).
 Law Enforcement Personnel.
 Alberta Municipalities.
 Retrieved February 20, 2024 from https://www.abmunis.ca/advocacy-resources/social-issues/policing-hub/law-enforcement-personnel